chi0sk/LuaXmlParser/README.md

 **this was designed and commented to be an educational module feel free to use it in your projects tho if needed.**

-**xml parser, serializer, and query lib for luau. built for roblox but works anywhere luau runs. (probably i didnt build in luau cli to check)**
+**xml parser, serializer, and query lib for luau. built for roblox but works anywhere luau runs. (probably, i didnt check)**

 ```lua
 local xml = require(path.to.xml)